 - a.
 If the problem is not resolved at stage two, the supervisor/manager/named professional reports to their respective manager or named/designated safeguarding representative.
 These two managers must attempt to resolve their professional differences through discussion. - b.
-It is advised that this, where possible, is undertaken via face to face or at least telephone conversation and not over email. - c.
-Again, at this stage, a professionals meeting could be held engaging other agencies considered if deemed appropriate by the involved managers. - d.
+Again, at this stage, a professionals meeting could be held engaging other agencies considered if deemed appropriate by the involved managers. - c.
 If there remain disagreements, the expectation is that escalation continues through all the appropriate tiers of management in each organisation until the matter is resolved.
-This should be escalated up to all tiers of management before it is escalated to the chair of LSCB - e.
-At this stage the Escalation Monitoring Form detailing the escalation and actions taken to date to resolve it should be copied to the Safeguarding Business Unit Mail@GSCB.org.uk who will record the escalation for monitoring purposes only. - f.
-The two senior managers should agree a clear plan of action, which includes timescales in the best interests of the child. - g.
-Stage 3 Timescale for resolution: Unless agreed otherwise between both agencies resolution at stage 3 should be sought within 5 working days or a timescale that protects the child from harm (whichever is less)
+This should be escalated up to all tiers of management before it is escalated to the chair of GSCB.
+In addition, the respective agency members on the Gloucestershire Safeguarding Children's Board should be engaged in seeking resolution before the matter is raised with the GSCB chair. - d.
+The two senior managers should agree a clear plan of action, which includes timescales in the best interests of the child.
+The timescale for resolution: within 5 working days or a timescale that protects the child from harm (whichever is less)

-2.4 Stage Four: Resolution by LSCB Independent Chair
+2.4 Stage Four: Resolution by GSCB Chair

 - a.
-If professional disagreements remain unresolved, and the professional differences within the agencies concerned (and after the agency's LSCB representative members have been involved), the matter should be referred by the concerned agency to the Chair of LSCB, who may seek to resolve the issue direct with the relevant senior managers, or convene a Resolution Panel. - b.
+If professional disagreements remain unresolved, and the professional differences within the agencies concerned (and after the agency's GSCB representative members have been involved), the matter should be referred by the concerned agency to the Chair of GSCB, who may seek to resolve the issue direct with the relevant senior managers, or convene a Resolution Panel. - b.
 The agency raising the dispute must e-mail the details through to mail@GSCB.org.uk - c.
-The Resolution Panel must consist of senior officer from the three agencies who are members of the full Board of the LSCB.
+The Resolution Panel must consist of senior officer from the three agencies who are members of the full Board of the GSCB.
 The senior officers must include the agencies concerned in the professional differences. - d.
 The Panel will receive representations from those involved in the dispute and will collectively resolve the professional differences concerned. - e.
 The timescale for resolution: within 10 working days or a timescale that protects the child from harm (whichever is less).

 At all stages of the process, actions and decisions must be recorded in writing and shared with relevant personnel (in line with your organisation's information governance and record keeping policies) and to include the worker who raised the initial concern.
 In particular this must include written confirmation between the parties about an agreed outcome of the disagreement and how any outstanding issues will be pursued.

 It may be useful for individuals to debrief following some disputes in order to promote continuing good working relationships.
 It is the responsibility of each setting/agency/organisation to record the number of escalations that take place from Stage 1 onwards.
 These should be reported to the named/designated safeguarding lead within your organisation.
 This should form part of your organisation's internal quality assurance processes.

-Gloucestershire Safeguarding Children Escalation Flowchart
+Gloucestershire Safeguarding Children Board Escalation Flowchart

-You consider that the actions, inaction or decisions of another agency do not adequately safeguard a child.
+You consider that the actions, inaction or decisions of another agency do not adequately safeguard a child/ren